cBashTN/Kolibri-Cloud-API-daemon-example-with-access-token/README.md

   - use ```get_data_measurements_from_timespan()``` with he timespan of ~24
   - and store the data into a DB
   - you might check first if the measuremenent(value+timestamp) is not already stored

+Please create github issues for feature wishes or problems Or contact engineering@keller-druck.ch